Thrifleganger/filter-basics/Python/README.md

 ### Running Jupyter Notebook

-With this as the rot folder, run the following command on your terminal window:
+With this as the root folder, run the following command on your terminal window:

 `jupyter notebook`